traefik/traefik/docs/content/getting-started/faq.md

 Or whether it's even going to be routed at all, i.e. whether there is a Router matching the kind of traffic going through it.

+### `400 Connection Refused`

+Traefik returns a `400` response code when a Server cannot process request due to client error.

+Common steps to fixing this issue include:
+- Make sure the host is not blocked
+- Make sure that the port is reachable

 ### `404 Not found`

 Traefik returns a `404` response code in the following situations: